stephaneguerrier/pempi/README.md

 # `cape` Overview

-Harrar and Spence (2013)

-This R package provides an implementation of the ContionAl Prevalence Estimation (or `cape`) approach proposed in *Prevalence Estimation using Random and Non-Random Sample Information* by Stéphane Guerrier, Christoph Kuzmics and Maria-Pia Victoria-Feser (submitted manuscript available upon request).
+The ContionAl Prevalence Estimation (cape) package, allows to estimate and build confidence intervals for proportions, from random samples and census data with participation bias.
+Measurement errors in the form of false positive and false negative are also included the the inferential procedure.
+The cape package also contains code for simulation studies and sensitivity analysis reported in the companion paper Guerrier, Kuzmics, and Victoria-Feser (2020).

+# Remark on notation

+The notation and conventions used in Guerrier, Kuzmics, and Victoria-Feser (2020) and slightly amended for convenience in this package.
+In particular, we used R1 instead R11, R2 instead of R10, R3 instead of R01 and R4 instead of R00.

 # Package installation

-The `cape` pacakge can be installed from GitHub as follows:
+The `cape` package can be installed from GitHub as follows:

 ``` r
 # Install devtools